-Add the dry ingredients to the wet and mix until just barely full combined.
+Add the dry ingredients to the wet and mix until just barely combined.

 This recipe does not require any chilling time, so you’re ready to roll out your cookies!
 Split the dough into 2-3 pieces and roll them one at a time on a lightly floured surface until they are ¼ inch thick.
 Use your favorite Christmas tree cookie cutters (or alternative shapes!) to cut out your cookies.
 Press the scraps together and set them aside to rest for about 5 minutes.
 Reroll the scraps and cut more cookies until all the dough has been used.

-Let the cookies cool on the pan for 2 minutes for the shape to set before transferring to a cooling rack.
-Frost, once they are cooled or stored in an airtight container until you are ready to frost them.
+Let the cookies cool on the pan for 2 minutes for the shape to set before transferring them to a cooling rack.
+Frost, once they are cooled then store in an airtight container until you are ready to frost them.